debadeepta/vnla/code/README.md

 Next: [Run experiments](https://github.com/debadeepta/learningtoask/tree/master/code/tasks/VNLA)

-This directory is extended from [Peter Anderson's Matterport3DSimulator repo](https://github.com/peteanderson80/Matterport3DSimulator).
+This directory is extended from [Peter Anderson's Matterport3DSimulator repo](https://github.com/peteanderson80/Matterport3DSimulator/tree/v0.1).
 Unless specified, all of the code snippets below should be executed in this directory.

+NOTE: the Matterport3D simulator has recently been updated.
+Our code has not been tested on the new release.
+Please use v0.1 of the simulator.

 ### 1. Install Matterport3D simulator

-Go to [Matterport3DSimulator repo](https://github.com/peteanderson80/Matterport3DSimulator), follow the instructions to build the simulator.
+Go to [Matterport3DSimulator repo](https://github.com/peteanderson80/Matterport3DSimulator/tree/v0.1), follow the instructions to build the simulator.
 To test whether you have sucessfully built the simulator, inside the home directory of the Matterport3DSimulator repo, run
 ```
 $ python
 >> import sys